javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 ```

 When parentheses `()` are called on the Reference Type, they receive the full information about the object and its method, and can set the right `this` (`=user` in this case).

+Reference type is a special "intermediary" internal type, with the purpose to pass information from dot `.` to calling parentheses `()`.

 Any other operation like assignment `hi = user.hi` discards the reference type as a whole, takes the value of `user.hi` (a function) and passes it on.
 So any further operation "loses" `this`.